You've just acquired your first residential rental property. What now? Here's a quick checklist to make sure your property is ready to rent.

 Make sure everything in the property is properly repaired.
 If the furnace hasn't been serviced in a few years, get it done now before your tenants call you in the middle of the night to tell you black smoke is coming out of it!
-Lax repair and maintenance practices cost you more in the long run (such as the cost of emergency after-hours repairs) than it will to get the work done now.
-And you may be violating the law if you fail to provide habitable rental property, resulting in tenants withholding rent.
+Lax repair and maintenance practices cost more in the long run (such as the cost of emergency after-hours repairs) than it will to get the work done now.
+Also, you may be violating the law if you fail to provide habitable rental property, resulting in tenants possibly withholding rent.

-If you bought a single-family home, the sale may or may not have included appliances such as washers, dryers, or refrigerators (this was probably covered in the purchase offer).
-Hopefully the contract not only made clear what appliances would stay, but the seller abided by this, so that you aren't facing any surprise disappearances.
+If you bought a single-family investment home, the sale may or may not have included appliances such as washers, dryers, or refrigerators (this was probably covered in the purchase offer).
+Hopefully, the contract not only made clear what appliances would stay, but the seller abided by this, so that you aren't facing any surprise disappearances.
 In any case, you'll want the place to include a full set of appliances before you try to rent it.

 You'll want to keep track of tax deductions available for landlords, tenant complaints, a general ledger of rents paid and owed, and all other information relevant to owning and managing your rental property.

 State laws cover every aspect of renting out property: choosing tenants, providing a habitable place to live, collecting and using security deposits, addressing tenants who pay rent late or cause other problems, and much more.
 Even if you hand over the responsibility for tenant selection and ongoing rental management to an outside firm, you still retain legal responsibility should things go wrong.
-If an issue arises, consult with an experienced landlord-tenant lawyer from the very beginning to avoid unnecessary disputes and problems with tenants.
+If an issue arises, consult with an experienced landlord-tenant lawyer from the beginning to avoid unnecessary disputes and problems with tenants.